The Difference Between a Proxy Server and a VPN

 What Are Proxy Servers?

-• HTTP Proxies: This type of proxies focus on receiving and forwarding HTTP requests related to web pages they are most suited for which makes browsing the internet easier.
-They are also able to read network traffic which enables them to cache some of the data and increase the speed at which common requests are made.
+• HTTP Proxies: This type of proxy focuses on receiving and forwarding HTTP requests related to web pages, which they are most suited for, which makes browsing the internet easier.
+They are also able to read network traffic, which enables them to cache some of the data and increase the speed at which common requests are made.

 • HTTPS Proxies: Building on the functionality of HTTP proxies, HTTPS proxies add an additional layer of security by encrypting the data transferred between the user and the proxy server using SSL/TLS.
 This encryption helps ensure that sensitive information remains secure and private, particularly when transmitted over potentially insecure networks.
 HTTPS proxies are essential for users who need to safeguard their online interactions without the extensive encryption of a VPN.